 Menus are on a 3-week rotation and change seasonally.
 Alternate entrées are always available at noon and supper meals, and residents always have a choice of entrée, vegetable and dessert.
-Special diets are easily accommodated and monitored by our Food Service Supervisor and Dietician.
+Special diets are easily accommodated and monitored by our Director of Food Services and Dietician.
 Nourishment is offered between meals, three times daily and supplements are provided when the need is identified by the Dietician.

 6. Can I smoke at Park Lane Terrace?

 Park Lane Terrace promotes a smoke-free environment in support of Brant County’s smoking by-laws, and the new provincial Smoking Legislation June 1, 2006.
 Any resident who chooses to smoke will participate in regular assessments to determine their safety and will be asked to sign an agreement related to our smoking policies.
 Smoking is only permitted in designated areas, and the resident must be deemed to be a safe smoker as staff does not assist with smoking.
 If the resident is unable to access the smoking area safely a family member must accompany them for all smoking activity.

 7. What types of activities are offered?

 The Program staff provide for each resident’s recreational, general interest activities, rehabilitation and spiritual programs.

 8. How do I pay the bill at Park Lane Terrace?